-Each indicator is composed of one or more measures that show trends over time.
-Many indicators have a single measure, but where data cannot be combined logically, the indicator will have more than one measure.
-Each measure is summarised or assessed separately using a set of ‘traffic lights’.
-The traffic lights show ‘change over time’.
+These categories show how the measures are changing over time.
 They do not show whether the measure has reached any published or implied targets, or indeed whether the status is ‘good’ or ‘bad’, although where targets have been set, these are identified in the indicator text.

-Little or no overall change
+- Little or no overall change

-Insufficient or no comparable data
+- Insufficient or no comparable data

-For some indicators, it is not possible to formally determine statistical significance, and in such cases the assessment has been made by comparing the difference between the value of the measure in the end year and the value in the base or start year against a ‘rule of thumb’ threshold.
+For some indicators, it is not possible to formally determine statistical significance and in such cases the assessment has been made by comparing the difference between the value of the measure in the base or start year and the value in the end year against a ‘rule of thumb’ threshold.
 The standard threshold used is 3%, unless noted otherwise.
-Where the data allow it, a 3-year average is used to calculate the base year, to reduce the likelihood of any unusual year(s) unduly influencing the assessment.
+Where the data allow it, a 3-year average is used to calculate the base year; this reduces the likelihood of any unusual years unduly influencing the assessment.

-- Short-term – an assessment of change over the latest 5 years.(n1)
+- Short term – an assessment of change over the latest 5 years.

-For both long-term and short-term assessments the years over which the assessment is undertaken are stated in the assessment table.
-The individual indicators also have a third marker showing the direction of change in the latest year.
-This period is too short for a meaningful assessment.
-However, when it exceeds a 1% threshold, the direction of change is given simply as an acknowledgement of very recent trends and as a possible early indication of emerging trends.
+Where the data allow, the individual indicators also have a third marker showing the direction of change in the latest year.
+This period is too short to make any meaningful assessment.
+However, when the change exceeds a 1% threshold, the direction is given simply as an acknowledgement of very recent trends and as a possible early indication of emerging trends.